varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 Thanks!

 Regards,
 Varun Muppalla

-# Steps to run this project

-To run the source code, at the very minimum you will need Python and PostgresSQL to be installed on your system.
-Adding python to your home will make the execution of this code easier.

-Instructions to run:
-1. Clone this repository to your system `git clone https://github.com/varun1210/Fetch-Rewards-Analytics-Engineer.git`.
-2. Navigate to the root of this repository `cd fetch-rewards-analytics-engineer`.
-3. Create a python virtual environment `python -m venv .`.
-4. Activate the virtual environment. `source bin/activate` (Linux-based OS, Mac)/`\Scripts\activate.bat` (Windows OS).
-5. Install the required dependencies by running the `pip install -r requirements.txt`
-6. Create a database in PostgreSQL with a name of your choice.
-7. Open the constants.py file and edit the database connection configurations.
-8. Run the create_src_tables.py file. `python create_tables.py`

-For more information on Python virtual environemnts, please click [here](https://docs.python.org/3/library/venv.html) For more information on PostgreSQL, please click [here](https://www.postgresql.org/)

-Once the source tables have been created, you can look around the data schema and run queries on the tables.

-# Project implementation Details
+# Implementation Details

-This project tries to simulate a small-scale ELT pipeline for loading the raw gzip files provided in the exercise.
+This project tries to simulate a small-scale ELT pipeline for ingesting the data in the the raw gzip files provided in the exercise.

+The code to perform the ingestion is located in the `ingestion_scripts` directory.
+The code is primarily written in Python.

 Python has been used to